Things to do in London in 7 days

 On the way to Big Ben via Downing Street

-When you finish admiring the works of these painters you have to look for the entrance to Whitehall Street, which leads to Parliament Square.
+When you have finished admiring the works of these painters you should look for the entrance to Whitehall Street, which leads to Parliament Square.

-Before reaching Parliament Square you will pass through the famous Downing Street, the street where the official residence of the British Prime Minister is located, specifically at number 10.
+Before reaching Parliament Square you will pass through the famous Downing Street, the street where is the official residence of the British Prime Minister, specifically at number 10.

 Once in the square you will find several statues representing various famous people from around the world, such as Winston Churchill, Abraham Lincoln and Nelson Mandela among others.